Synchrotron radiation by slowly rotating fermions

+Consider a medium rotating in the laboratory frame with the constant angular velocity $\b\Omega=\Omega \unit z$.
+Let a fermion of electric charge $q$ and mass $M$ be embedded into the medium such that it is dragged by the medium to rotate with the same angular velocity.
+In particular, the medium exerts a radial force on the particle that balances the centrifugal force and prevents it from moving to infinity in the $(xy)$ plane.
+In the rotating frame, the only unbalanced force exerted on the particle is the Lorentz force due to the constant magnetic field $\b B=B\unit z$.
+Thus, a classical particle performs a rotating motion about the $z$-axis with the synchrotron frequency.
+The particle trajectory in the laboratory frame can be obtained by rotating it through the angle $-\b\Omega t$.

-Consider a fermion of electric charge $q$ and mass $M$ rigidly rotating with the constant angular velocity $\b\Omega=\Omega \unit z$ with respect to the laboratory frame.
-Independently of the rigid rotation it is subject to the constant magnetic field $\b B=B\unit z$ in the same direction of $\b \Omega$.
-The quantum state of the fermion is determined by the Dirac equation.
-Under the symmetric gauge $A^\mu=(0,-By/2,Bx/2,0)$, it can be cast in the Schr\"odinger form $i\partial_t\psi=H\psi$ with the Hamiltonian
+The quantum state of the fermion is described by the Dirac equation.
+In the frame rotating with the angular velocity $-\b\Omega$ we use the symmetric gauge $A^\mu=(0,-By/2,Bx/2,0)$, to cast it in the Schr\"odinger form $i\partial_t\psi=H\psi$ with the Hamiltonian